arduino/help-center-content/content/Arduino Cloud/General Cloud/Configure-the-network-credentials-of-a-Thing.md

 1. Re-enter your Wi-Fi credentials with your Wi-Fi Name (SSID) and Password.
 Ensure there are no typos and the credentials match those set on your router.

-1. Open the sketch and click the Upload button to properly apply the new network settings to your device.
+1. Open the sketch and click the Upload button to apply the new network settings to your device properly.